 considered long-term unemployed.

 the insured unemployed had at least a Bachelor’s degree.
 Over 30

 unemployed workers came from the Administrative & Waste Services

 sector.
-There were also 981 individuals with an attachment to
+There were also 1,021 individuals with an attachment to

-the Health Care & Social Assistance sector, accounting for 11.0
+the Health Care & Social Assistance sector, accounting for 13.0

-percent (954) of those collecting UI benefits in December had worked
+percent (949) of those collecting UI benefits in June had worked

-in the Construction sector.
+in the Manufacturing sector.
 Large numbers of insured unemployed

-were also reported in Accommodation & Food Services
+were also reported in Accommodation & Food Services (852), Retail

 Those previously employed in Office & Administrative Support